isomerpages/jointpoly-ace/_who-we-are/Our People.md

 * Singapore Polytechnic representative: [Rajnish Gupta/ Academy Head](mailto: rajnish_gupta@sp.edu.sg)
 * Temasek Polytechnic representative: [Keng Wan Ling/ Education Staff Developer](mailto: keng_wan_ling@tp.edu.sg)

-The JP-AcE team coordinates Joint Polytechnic programmes and works closely with the Education Development Units (EDUs) across five polytechnics to implement the programmes that enhance T&L capabilities of polytechnic educators.

-The JP-AcE team also collaborates with all polytechnics, IAL and SSG to drive efforts in strengthening T&L capabilities of adult educators in Singapore.